ECB to launch digital euro project

 The ECB does not want to leave digital payments to the private sector, particularly if the use of physical cash starts dwindling, like it has in Sweden.

-It has expressed concerns that the biggest providers of payment services in the euro zone, such as Visa and Mastercard, come from outside the bloc, and about the use private companies make of transactions data.
+It has expressed concerns that the biggest providers of payment services in the euro zone, such as Visa and Mastercard, come from outside the bloc, and about how private companies use transactions data.

 Work on a digital euro accelerated after Facebook unveiled plans to create its own currency in 2019, a potential threat to central banks' core business.